chaitanyabalajireddy/Pinecone_Open-AI/README.md

 The expected output from the example query is **"in the late 1990s"**, indicating that the system has successfully retrieved relevant documents and generated an appropriate answer using the OpenAI model.

----

-Feel free to ask if you need any more details or explanations on specific parts!